lovac42/HumptyDumpty/README.md

+# Humpty Dumpty
-## Humpty Dumpty: Convert V1-V2; Keep learning cards intact
+Convert between V1-V2; Keep learning cards intact (except filtered decks in V1)

 ## About:
 This addon converts between V1 and V2 while keeping learning cards intact.
 There should be no problems upgrading from V1 to V2, however, downgrading back to V1 from V2 requires some missing values to be recalculated.